When analyzing and interpreting data, choosing the best graphs for comparing two sets of data is crucial.

 The visualization design uses two axes to easily illustrate the relationships between two variables with different magnitudes and scales of measurement.

 The relationship between two variables is referred to as correlation.
-A Dual Axis Bar and Line Chart illustrate plenty of information using limited space, so you can discover trends you may have otherwise missed, making it an essential tool for data storytelling.
+A Dual Axis Bar and Line Chart illustrates plenty of information using limited space, so you can discover trends you may have otherwise missed, making it an essential tool for data storytelling.

 Use a Multi-Axis Line Graph to plot multiple data series in one chart.